aaronpowell/ps-nvm/README.md

-# Node Version Manager for Windows
+# Node Version Manager for PowerShell

-This is a simple PowerShell module for installing and using multiple Node.js versions on Windows.
+This is a simple PowerShell module for installing and using multiple Node.js versions in PowerShell.
 This is inspired by [creationix's nvm](https://github.com/creationix/nvm) tool for bash.
+Works on Windows and on macOS.

 # Install via PowerShell Gallery